-Using behaviour-based interviews will enable candidates to demonstrate the behaviours necessary for the job.
+Gathering Evidence of Competence - Using behaviour-based interviews will enable candidates to demonstrate the behaviours necessary for the job.
 The extent to which candidates will be expected to demonstrate competence in the core duties and responsibilities listed above will depend on the role and type of job.

-The behaviours listed in the Performance Review and Development Scheme Guidance (published on The Zone) provide the type of behaviours candidates will need to be able to demonstrate at interview for jobs at all levels.
+The behaviours listed in the Capability Framework provide the type of behaviours candidates will need to be able to demonstrate at interview for jobs at all levels.

-The need for consistency

-The interview structure and content must be applied consistently to all candidates.
+- The Need for Consistency The interview structure and content must be applied consistently to all candidates.
 Albeit, supplementary questions and/or questions about an individual application are both permitted and encouraged to ensure as much evidence is available to support the selection decision.

-The structure should be designed to test each candidate's suitability in respect to the job-related criteria set out in the job profile and the desired organisational behaviours.
-The interview should allow for sufficiently detailed discussion to enable the interview panel to reach a decision.
+The structure should be designed to test each candidate's suitability in respect to the job-related criteria set out in the job profile and the desired organisational behaviors.
+The interview should allow for sufficiently detailed discussion to enable the interview panel to reach a decision. - Applicants' Questions The interview also provides an opportunity for candidates to ask questions about the organisation and the job for which they are applying.
+Recruiters should plan the interview in such a way so as to ensure that there is sufficient time for applicant questions - typically towards the end of the interview.

-Presentations
+Recruiters should attempt to anticipate any questions that may arise and have the information to hand.
+In the event that the applicant questions are causing the interview to over-run, the chair of the panel will curtail this part of the process.

+Closing the Interview - At the end of each interview, each candidate should be told about the Council's checking requirements and when and how to expect a decision.

+6.9 Additional Selection Tools

+The selection process should only utilise properly validated tools and techniques.
+A considerable range of selection tools and techniques are available to recruiting managers to supplement the selection interview.
+These include:

-In cases where the job involves the delivery of presentations, it may be appropriate for candidates to give a brief presentation as a means of testing their ability to perform this role.
-If so, recruiters must notify candidates with details of the presentation topic at the time of inviting them for interview.
+Presentations - In cases where the role involves the delivery of presentations, it may be appropriate for candidates to give a brief presentation as a means of testing their ability to perform this role.
+If so, candidates should be advised of details of the presentation topic at the time of inviting them for interview.
 They should also be asked whether they require visual aid equipment or software (and this should be made available where requested).